 - Try meditation and mindfulness practices.
 Meditation and other mindfulness practices can bring us a sense of balance and peace to carry into the workplace.
 Meditation has been proven to increase productivity by 120% and reduce absenteeism by 80%.

 - Maintain a healthy work-life balance.
 No matter how overloaded you feel at work, you can’t sacrifice your personal life to power through it.
-While this may work in the short term, it can hurt your relationships with friends and family and your overall mental health and well-being in the long run.
+While this may work in the short term, it can hurt your relationships with friends and family, as well as your overall mental health and well-being in the long run.

 Bonus tip: Provide the right tools